Las Vegas Sands paying $7M to settle corrupt practices probe

 Justice Department and FBI officials said Thursday the agreement with Las Vegas Sands Corp. resolves a probe into more than $60 million paid to an unnamed agent retained in 2006 for business dealings including efforts to acquire a Chinese basketball team.

-The criminal penalty is in addition to a $9 million civil payment the company made in April to settle a federal Securities and Exchange Commission investigation that found some payments to the consultant weren’t properly authorized or documented.
+The penalty is in addition to a $9 million civil payment the company made in April to settle a federal Securities and Exchange Commission investigation that found some payments to the consultant weren’t properly authorized or documented.

 A Sands spokesman said Thursday the company is pleased that “all inquiries related to these issues have now been completely resolved.”